 These courses are also accessible, if you do not choose for a communication profile.

 Gert Jan van der Wilt (Department for Health Evidence)

-For internships see: Communication profile internships.
+For internships see: Assessment criteria for internships.